deepakr-28/simply-jekyll/about.md

 content-type: eg
 ---

 I read a lot about philosophy, product development, and a whole lot of non-fiction.
-I love indie music and psychedelic rock.
-I like to brag about how I knew Tame Impala before their Currents album dropped and he went mainstream.
-Lonerism is hands-down my favorite album.
+I love indie music and psychedelic rock, and I like to brag about how I knew Tame Impala before their Currents album dropped.
+Lonerism is probably my favorite album.

 I started my journey into technology by learning and implementing cool stuff using Machine Learning and Python.
 From then on, I've been lucky enough to participate in various international programs and even co-found an Enterprise AI Start-up.